-Today, there is a growing “magic” mushroom decriminalization movement in this country.
-This despite being illegal and listed as a Schedule I narcotic by the federal government.
+Today, there is a growing magic mushroom decriminalization movement in this country.
+They, however, remain illegal and listed as a Schedule I narcotic by the federal government.

 - Three cities have minimized the laws for simple possession.

-Psilocybin advocacy groups, like The Society for Psychedelic Outreach, Reform, and Education or SPORE, have even made their way to Washington D.C.
-Ther now is a “psychedelic caucus” in Congress pushing for more research on the drug.
+Psilocybin advocacy groups, like The Society for Psychedelic Outreach, Reform, and Education (SPORE), have even made their way to Washington.
+As a result, there now is a “psychedelic caucus” in Congress pushing for more research on the drug.

-Psilocybin is a naturally occurring psychedelic compound found in a specific species of mushroom known, not surprisingly, as psilocybin mushrooms.
-Recreational users and advocates generally refer to these organic psychedelics as “shrooms” or “magic mushrooms.”
-For the last 30 years, they have had to turn to the underground market for their supply, but gradually that is starting to change.
+Psilocybin is a naturally occurring psychedelic compound found in a specific species of mushrooms.
+Recreational users and advocates generally refer to these organic psychedelics as “shrooms” or magic mushrooms.
+For the last 30 years, they have had to turn to the underground market for their supply, but gradually starting to change.

 In all cases, decriminalization means a city will no longer allocate funds to enforce regulations banning the psychedelic fungus or spend city resources on costly law enforcement investigations.
 As a result, adults aged 21 or older will be able to possess psilocybin mushrooms without fear of prosecution within those city limits.

 So far, three U.S. cities have voted to decriminalize psilocybin mushrooms.
 Denver, Colorado, became the first in May 2019, followed by Oakland, California, in June of the same year.
-Santa Cruz, California, became the most recent to decriminalize psilocybin mushrooms,” but also broadened the range to “other natural psychedelics, including ayahuasca and peyote,” according to a report by CNN News.
+Santa Cruz, California, became the most recent to decriminalize psilocybin mushrooms.
+They also broadened the range to “other natural psychedelics, including ayahuasca and peyote,” according to a report by CNN News.

-Much of the movement behind decriminalizing psilocybin mushrooms is the result of studies that show it may be helpful in treating some mental health disorders.
+Much of the movement behind decriminalization results from studies that show it may help treat some mental health disorders.

 “We have shown for the first time clear changes in brain activity in depressed people treated with psilocybin after failing to respond to conventional treatments,” writes Robert Carhart-Harris, lead author on a psilocybin study at Imperial College London.

-Even the Food and Drug Administration (FDA), the federal agency responsible for regulating drugs and drug-related studies in the U.S. is paying attention.
-In late 2018, the FDA granted “breakthrough therapy” designation for one company, clearing the way for clinical trials using psilocybin.
+Even the Food and Drug Administration, the federal agency responsible for regulating drugs and drug-related studies in the U.S., is paying attention.
+In late 2018, the FDA granted breakthrough therapy designation for one company.
+In addition, it cleared the way for clinical trials using psilocybin.

-At the Johns Hopkins Center for Psychedelic and Consciousness Research, scientists believe there are a range of disorders that can benefit from hallucinogenic therapies with drugs like psilocybin.
-Some of these are treatments for disorders like the following:
+At the Johns Hopkins Center, scientists believe a range of disorders can benefit from hallucinogenic therapies.
+Some of these are treatments for conditions like the following: